DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 }
 ```

-## Step 4: Implement the Detail Form
+## Step 5: Implement the Detail Form

 - [EmployeeDetailForm](CS/EmployeeDetailForm.cs) contains detailed information on the Employee object.
 Perform the following operation in the [Form.Load](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.form.load) event handler:

-	- Create a `SecuredObjectSpace` instance to get the current or create new Employee object.
+	- Create a `SecuredEFCoreObjectSpace` instance to get the current or create new Employee object.
 	- Use the SecurityStrategy.CanDelete method to check Delete operation availability and thus determine if the Delete button can be enabled.
 The Delete button is always disabled if you create new object.
 	- Set [XPBindingSource.DataSource](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPBindingSource.DataSource) to the Employee object.